comptoolsres/comptoolsres.github.io/index.md

 ## Course Organization

-The course is divided into three main sections:
+The course is divided into four main sections:

 * Section 1
   * Linux command line